Brief knowledge base

 What is a proxy server

-A proxy is an intermediary between you and a website.
-The request goes through an intermediate node instead of a direct connection, so the site sees the proxy IP rather than your home IP.
-On paper that looks simple, but in real work there are always nuances with headers, DNS, and browser fingerprints.
+A proxy is an intermediary between your device and a website.
+Your request goes not directly but through an intermediate node: the site sees the proxy's IP, not your real address.
+At first glance it's simple, but in practice headers, DNS resolution and browser fingerprint all matter.

 How request flow works